frc4362/2019-BlackMantis/README.md

 - Curvature drive controls and safe mode designed for airing or testing.
 - TOML-based subsystem configuration.
 - Safe, managed climbing on a power-transfer overdrive with key sequencing and limitations on deployment.
-- Pneumatic shifting which accounts for the gearing ratios of the transmission for assistance in odometry.
+- Automamtic pneumatic shifting which accounts for the gearing ratios of the transmission for assistance in odometry, the control state, and the current velocity.